In rare contact, US offers Russia deal for Griner, Whelan - WHIZ News

 Whelan, a corporate security executive from Michigan, was sentenced in 2020 to 16 years in prison on espionage charges.
 He and his family have vigorously asserted his innocence.
 The U.S. government has denounced the charges as false.

-Griner, in Russian custody for the last five months, acknowledged in court that she had vape cartridges containing cannabis oil in her luggage when she arrived in Moscow in February but contends she had no criminal intent and packed the cartridges inadvertently.
+Griner, in Russian custody for the last five months after authorities there said they found her in possession of vape cartridges containing cannabis oil in her luggage, testified at her trial Wednesday that she had no criminal intent in bringing them into the country and packed in haste for her return to play in a Russian basketball league during the WNBA’s offseason.

+During her testimony, the Phoenix Mercury standout said she still does not know how the cannabis oil ended up in her luggage but explained she had a doctor’s recommendation for using it to address chronic pain from her sports injuries.

 Griner faces up to 10 years in prison if convicted of transporting drugs.